 The internet is an essential tool for today's world, and the only thing more distracting than your phone or computer would be if you were without it while on a boat.
-This means that even though we might feel like taking in all those cool sights from across waters far offshore - whether its fishing off shore markers at sunset with friends & family OR just tuning into how windy it feels right now- there'll still come times when needing access forces us closer to shore where networks exist!
+That means that even though we might feel like taking in all those incredible sights from across waters far offshore.
+Whether fishing offshore markers at sunset with friends & family OR just tuning into how windy it feels right now- there'll still come times when needing access forces us closer to shore where networks exist!

-The best way to stay in touch with friends and family when you’re on the water is through marine satellite internet.
-This may not be as reliable or fast, but it will get your message across just fine!
-You can also use boat Wi-Fi if there are hotspots available near where they need reached; this option works pretty well too since most docks have some sort of connection nearby these days - even at anchor points like sandbars within viewable distance (and sometimes beyond!).
+The best way to stay in touch with friends and family while on the water is through marine satellite internet.
+That may not be as reliable or fast, but it will get your message across just fine!
+You can also use boat Wi-Fi if hotspots are available near where they need to be reached; this option works pretty well, too, since most docks have some sort of connection nearby these days - even at anchor points like sandbars within a viewable distance (and sometimes beyond!).